777Archer/Cafeteria-Ordering-System/README.md

 ![image](https://lh4.googleusercontent.com/RYAQIIYPli1jC9aKJe8BW8eex2Mvo9CXjI3xm9Wlq3l7MVs_IF-2-c90PXqXcVMKp3MLUdgR7dDjyqHMAbRo693cGbJkog2SLXW9GUXs2xaolhPEmPjq35Mxq_WigcjcIVAOer7H)

-**What will FTT do?**
+**What will FFT do?**
-*	FTT will utilize third-party services such as DoorDash or UberEats to deliver food picked up from the company’s cafeteria to the intended FTT end users' workstation
+*	FFT will utilize third-party services such as DoorDash or UberEats to deliver food picked up from the company’s cafeteria to the intended FFT end users' workstation
-*	If the end user’s workstation is in an access restricted location, based on the end user’s instruction, FTT will relay the message and instruct the third-party service DoorDash or UberEats delivery person to await the end user at the specified food drop-off location
+*	If the end user’s workstation is in an access restricted location, based on the end user’s instruction, FFT will relay the message and instruct the third-party service DoorDash or UberEats delivery person to await the end user at the specified food drop-off location

-**What will FTT not do?**
+**What will FFT not do?**
-*	FTT does not prepare the meals or beverages being purchased
+*	FFT does not prepare the meals or beverages being purchased
-*	FTT does not regulate the associated technology company’s timesheet or lunch break clock-out time
+*	FFT does not regulate the associated technology company’s timesheet or lunch break clock-out time
-*	FTT makes no promises to keep employees from skipping their lunch breaks
+*	FFT makes no promises to keep employees from skipping their lunch breaks
-*	FTT does not tip third-party food deliverers nor does it instruct its end users to do so.
+*	FFT does not tip third-party food deliverers nor does it instruct its end users to do so.
 The decision is at the end user’s discretion

 **Key contents in the document:**